Louisiana Department Of Archaeology Statewide Marketing Campaign

 UNESCO Proposal:

-Aeon was also contracted to design and compile the application to declare the Poverty Point Indian Mound site a UNESCO-protected site.
+As part of the marketing campaign, Aeon was also contracted to design and compile the application to declare the Poverty Point Indian Mound site a UNESCO-protected site.
 Carl assembled the final document from text and images provided by several members in the Department.
 The completed application was massive. the 230 + page document was about the size of a “department store” catalog.
 The report was completed and submitted to the United Nations in January 2013.
 The Poverty Point site received its designation on the prestigious list in 2014.